omchaudhari24/simpleWebsite/README.md

 ## Description

-The TinDog website is a single-page application that promotes a dog dating platform.
+The website is a single-page application that promotes a dog dating platform.
 The website features several sections:

 1. **Title**: Introduction to the TinDog platform with a tagline, download buttons, and an image.
 2. **Features**: Highlights the key features of the TinDog platform.